COE, Co-efficient of Thermal Expansion

 Talc is employed in low fire bodies to raise their thermal expansion (to put the squeeze on glazes to prevent crazing).
 These dilatometer curves make it very clear just how effective that strategy is!
 The talc body was fired at cone 04, the stoneware at cone 6.
 The former is porous and completely non-vitreous, the latter is semi vitreous.

+These are thermal expansion curves for body, engobe and glaze (from a dilatometer, a device that measures it against increasing temperature).
 The upper line is the body.
 The center line is the engobe.
 The lower line is the glaze.
 The ceramic tile industry is very conscious, not only of glaze-fit but also engobe-fit.
 Engobes (slips) are employed to cover brown or red burning bodies so they glaze like a porcelain.
 Typically technicians tune the formulation of the engobe to have an expansion between the body and glaze.
-The body is highest so that during cooling, as it contracts, it puts a squeeze on the engobe.
-The engobe thus never finds itself under tension.
-The glaze has the lowest expansion, it is under a state of compression by the engobe, and slightly more by the body.
+The body is highest so that during cooling, as it contracts, it puts a squeeze on the engobe (the engobe thus never finds itself under tension).
+The glaze has the lowest expansion, it is under a state of compression by the engobe (and slightly more by the body).
 This equilibrium enables the tile to wear for many years without crazing or shivering.
 Chart courtesy of Mohamed Abdelmagid.

 Out Bound Links